How To Drink In Moderation… If You Really Want That!

 Take a break

-Exactly what this implies is that you cannot compare your drinking to that of other people; just because your buddies can down 3 large whiskeys and be alright does not guarantee that you will get the same result.
+This implies that you cannot compare your drinking to that of other people; just because your buddies can down 3 large whiskeys and be right does not guarantee that you will get the same result.

 Ready to quit drinking completely